 Once again, it all comes back to tremendous content.
 When you have great content to share, more people are going to tune in.
 Share articles, images, and videos that will keep your fans coming back for more.
 The more often one person connects with your content will impel how often they see your content.
 Be focused on your content and your true and loyal fans will love it!

 Create fan page relationships

 There are a few ways to go about this.
 One way is to share other fan page content.
-Because individuals are sharing the content of huge publications and brands, you might want to think about focusing on middle sized fan pages instead as they will notice it more.
-When you give love to other Fan pages, they will likely return the favor and share your content.
+Because individuals are sharing the content of huge publications and brands, you might want to think about focusing on middle-sized fan pages instead as they will notice it more.
+When you give love to other Fan pages, they will likely return the favour and share your content.
 You can also tag pages within your posts.
 The other Fan page will see your tag and hopefully be happy.
-In order to build a successful relationship you have to think about this.
+In order to build a successful relationship, you have to think about this.
 You scratch my back and I’ll scratch yours.
-It’s a two way street people!
+It’s a two-way street people!

 Mine Twitter to Grow Your Audience